speedata/publisher/doc/manual/doc/description-en/commandline.md

 ----------|------------
 `--autoopen` | Opens the PDF file after running the publisher.
 Can also be set in the [configuration file](configuration.html).
 `--data=NAME` | Name of the data XML file.
 Default is `data.xml`.
 Can be set in the [configuration file](configuration.html).
 If the file name is a dash(`-`), the speedata publisher reads the XML data from standard input (STDIN).
+`--cache=METHOD` | Caching-strategy for http* image requests.
+Use `fast` for file system lookup only or `optimal` for http checking on each request. https requests are currently always checked with the `optimal` strategy.
 `--cutmarks` | Show cut marks.
 Can be also configured in the [Layout](../commands-en/options.html).
 `--dummy` | Only read the layout rules.
 A simple data file is assumed which only contains one element: `<data />`.
 This is for quick testing of layout files.
 `-x`, `--extra-dir` | Puts the given directory into the search path.
 All assets (images, fonts, XML data and layout rules) must be found in the search path, which will be traversed recursively.
 This parameter can be given multiple times and preset in the [configuration file](configuration.html).